ateeqdev/web3_of_the_day/README.md

 # Web3 Of The Day

-The journal of my learning progress in blockchain technology, a subset of what I learned in a day
+I'm learning blockchain and journal a subset of what I learned in a day here

 #### March 2, 2022 (Day 58): Solidity: Function Access Classifiers